jaalto/project--shell-script-performance-and-portability/README.md

 # ABOUT POSIX, SHELLS AND PORTABILITY

-## The Legacy Bourne Shell scripting is only for archeologists
+## About Legacy Bourne Shell scripting practises

 In typical cases, the legacy `sh`
 ([Bourne Shell](https://en.wikipedia.org/wiki/Bourne_shell))
 is not a relevant target for shell scripting.
-The ancient Bourne Shell
-scripting practices are best left to archaeologists and historians to study;
+These practices are best left to archaeologists and historians to study;
 time has long eroded their relevance.
 All
 Linux and and relevant UNIX operating systems